 - administrative and reporting requirements

-- Visit GSA eLibrary, where you can review current GSA schedule holder contracts, follow links to current solicitations, and review who the competition is.
+Do Your Research: Does the Government Purchase What You Sell?1.
+Visit System for Award Management (SAM), where you can review current GSA schedule holder contracts, follow links to current solicitations, and review who the competition is.

-- Use the Schedule Sales Query (SSQ) Tool, where you can research detailed sales information on schedule holder’s sales history and data.
-This will help you determine if products similar to yours have sold, when they sold, how often they sold, and at what price they’ve sold at.
+3. Use the Schedule Sales Query (SSQ) Tool, where you can research detailed sales information on the schedule holder’s sales history and data.
+This will help you determine if products similar to yours have sold, when they sold, how often they sold, and at what price they’ve sold.

 - Who are my competitors?